prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 # Mutations

+## Overview

-A *GraphQL mutation* is used to modify data at a GraphQL [endpoint](!alias-yahph3foch#project-endpoints).
+A *GraphQL mutation* is used to modify data.
 This is an example mutation:

 ```graphql
 ---